How To Make Your Own Gaskets In An Emergency

 How to Make a Gasket:

-Making a gasket is a back yard skill that is slowly going away.
-Few of us these days are working on their equipment out back and at the same time the traditional automotive parts store with a couple of old guys at the front counter that could help you is going away.
-But here are a couple of tricks from Dr. Diesel™.
+Making a gasket is a back yard skill that is slowly going away and many more current engines require a more advanced gasket that you can’t make at home.
+To add to that, these days fewer of us are working on their equipment out back and and the older time automotive parts store with a couple of old guys at the front counter that could help is becoming a thing of the past.
+For those of you who this might still apply to, here are a few tricks from the Foley Engines archives:

 - You should begin by tracing the gasket out around the outer perimeter.
 While you could cut the material to shape with a pair of scissors, we recommend that you use an X-ACTO knife for better results.

-Once the basic gasket is cut to the shape you need, you still have to cut the required holes, accurately and without leaks.
-This is especially important if you are working say on a Perkins 4108 raw water elbow or a Deutz 1011 turbo oil line gasket.
+- Once the basic gasket is cut to the shape you need, you still have to cut the required holes, accurately and without leaks.
+This is especially important if you are working say on a Perkins 4.108 raw water elbow or a Deutz 1011 turbo oil line gasket.
 Rather than use a nail or a knife to make your holes we have a better idea.
 You should use a rotary leather punch.
 The leather punch has a rotary wheel which offers you a selection of four or five tips in different sizes.
 The tips are hollow and act as a blade to cut the gasket material.
 You can pick up one of these punches at any arts and crafts store and keep it in your tool box.
-Our field service people buy theirs from the local A C Moore Arts and Crafts store. - As a final note, don’t forget that if you use grease on some gaskets you can re-use them.
-Take a look at Tech Tip #17; Saving Perkins and Deutz Gaskets: Using Grease for more info on this great lubricant.